bleonardb3/Proof-of-Technology/DSX/Lab-2/README.md

 ### Step 2.
 Click on the `Data Assets` tab and then click on `Connections` and then `Create Connection` if the Files/Connections dialog is open.
 Otherwise, click on `+add data assets`, and then click on `Connections` and then `Create Connection`.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Add Data Assets.png"/>

 ### Step 3.
-Enter `Female_Human_Trafficking` for the Name, optionally enter a Description, click on `External` and then select `dashDB` as the service.
+In the New Connection page, enter `Female_Human_Trafficking` for the Name, optionally enter a Description, click on `External` and then select `dashDB` as the external service.
 Values for the rest of the parameters will be provided in class.
 Then click on `Create`.
 <img src="https://raw.githubusercontent.com/bleonardb3/Proof-of-Technology/master/DSX/Lab-2/Images/Create New Connection.png"/>

 ### Step 4.
 Click on the `Analytics Assets` tab.